theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/02-february/2024-02-heritage-happenings-agenda.md

 * “What’s Happening” to “What's Up!”
 * “Life Enrichment Meeting” to “Activities Mtg”
 * “Total Body Workout” to “Total Workout”

+## 2024-01-27 questions

+Adding Names
+Some events events include "with Jeanne", all the other events led by team members - including events led by Jeanne - do not include the leaders name.
+Can we be consistent?

+Here is a suggestion for the calendar:

+Events led by team members do not include the leaders name.
+Events led by residents, outsiders or contractors do include the leaders name.

+I have updated the calendar to reflect this change.

+Does anybody know the name of the person who leads the Episcopal service?

+Does Claudia lead other classes besides Thursday and Friday yoga?

+Are are any other events missing a non-team-members's name?

 ### Resident Directory